test

 Crop rotation in a potato farm

-In 2023, Berli Jucker Food (BJF) promoted crop rotation practices in potato farms across 4,712 Rai in Chiang Mai, Chiang Rai, and Phayao provinces to help maintain and prevent the deterioration of soil health.
-In 2024, BJF expanded the initiative by increasing the total farming area to over 13.9 million square meters (8,654 Rai) and extended the program to include two additional provinces, Lamphun and Tak.
+In 2025, Berli Jucker Food (BJF) continued to support crop rotation practices in potato farms across Chiang Mai, Chiang Rai, Phayao, Lamphun, and Tak provinces in Thailand to help maintain and prevent the deterioration of soil health.
 This expansion reflects BJF’s continued commitment to sustainable agriculture and improved soil management.

 Deforestation-free agricultural areas verification

-Berli Jucker Food (BJF) has designated field officers to promote potato cultivation in suitable areas, ensuring that there is no deforestation.
-These officers conduct thorough inspections, including Thai government documents such as reviewing title deeds (N.S.4) and Certificates of Utilization (NS-3), or a document authorizing land utilization issued by a relevant government agency, which certifies that the owner has occupied the land and put it to good use, before approving cultivation on the designated 13.9 million sq. m.
-(8,654 Rai) of farmland in Chiang Rai, Phayao, Lamphun, and Tak in 2024.
-This represents an expansion from 4,627 rai in 2023, reflecting BJF’s continued commitment to supporting sustainable agriculture.
+Berli Jucker Foods (BJF) has designated support for potato cultivation in suitable areas, ensuring that there is no deforestation.
+Conduct thorough inspections, including Thai government documents such as reviewing title deeds (N.S.4) and Certificates of Utilization (NS-3), or a document authorizing land utilization issued by a relevant government, which certifies that the owner has occupied the land and put it to good use, before approving cultivation on the designated farmland.
+BJF ensures that 100% of cultivation areas are free from forest encroachment and deforestation, and BJF continues to support sustainable agriculture and protect soil health from land management and across the value chain.

 BJF Sustainable Agriculture Initiative

-In 2024, BJF advanced agricultural sustainability by training 579 farmers in Phayao and Chiang Rai on precise soil nutrient management, matching the supply of soil nutrients with nutrient demands of crops, fodder, and pasture plants.
-This approach reduced chemical fertilizer use by 160.45 tons and improved soil structure and long-term fertility while ensuring consistent crop quality.
-Additionally, advanced water management practices across 4,188 rai reduced water consumption by 1.11 million cubic meters, reinforcing BJF’s commitment to resource efficiency, environmental responsibility, and resilient farming systems.
+In 2025, BJF advanced agricultural sustainability by training 686 farmers in Phayao and Chiang Rai on precise soil nutrient management, matching the supply of soil nutrients with nutrient demands of crops, fodder, and pasture plants.
+This approach reduced chemical fertilizer use by 198 tons and improved soil structure and long-term fertility while ensuring consistent crop quality, participating farmers increased from 2024, while chemical fertilizer use decreased compared with the previous year.
+Additionally, advanced water management practices across 3,967 rai reduced water consumption by 1.32 million cubic meters, reinforcing BJF’s commitment to resource efficiency, environmental responsibility, and resilient farming systems.

 BJC has long recognized the important role of biodiversity in supporting the overall health and resilience of ecosystems.
-In 2024, the company enhanced its Standard Operating Procedure for Biodiversity Management, providing a guideline for all business units to proactively secure biodiversity and identify opportunities to strengthen BJC’s long-term competitiveness.
+In 2025, the company enhanced its Standard Operating Procedure for Biodiversity Management, the Management Board approved revisions to key biodiversity‑related targets, accelerating the No Net Loss target from 2032 to 2030, and the Net Positive Impact and No Gross Deforestation goals from 2050 to 2030.
+Providing a guideline for all business units to proactively secure biodiversity and identify opportunities to strengthen BJC’s long-term competitiveness.
 This approach is implemented through a range of initiatives aimed at minimizing negative impacts on biodiversity across the entire value chain, while creating a net positive contribution to nature.

 Biodiversity assessment